vincentnegre/docs-opensilex-community-prod/good-practices-en.rst

 Replace the tag <db_name> with the name of your mongo database.

-- Add the following lines in the opensilex config configuration file ~/config/opensilex.yml (mongodb section) :
+- Add the following lines in the opensilex configuration file <path_to_opensilex_application>/config/opensilex.yml (mongodb section) :

 :
             #MongoDB user name